 SEC.
 3. Section 6405 of the Family Code is amended to read: 6405.
-There shall be no civil liability on the part of, and no cause of action for false arrest or false imprisonment against, any a peace officer who makes an arrest pursuant to a foreign protection order that is regular upon its face, if the peace officer in making the arrest acts in good faith and has reasonable cause to believe that the person against whom the order is issued has notice of the order and has committed an act in violation of the order.
-If there is more than one civil order regarding the same parties, the peace officer shall enforce the order that was issued last.
-If there are both civil and criminal orders regarding the same parties, the peace officer shall enforce the eriminal order issued last order that is more restrictive in relation to the restrained person.
+There shall be no civil liability on the part of, and no cause of action for false arrest or false imprisonment against, a peace officer who makes an arrest pursuant to a foreign protection order that is regular upon its face, if the peace-officer officer, in making the arrest, acts in good faith and has reasonable cause to believe that the person against whom the order is issued has notice of the order and has committed an act in violation of the order.
+If there is more than one order issued and one of the orders issued is a no-contact order, as described in Section 6320, the peace officer shall enforce the no-contact order.
+If there is more than one civil order regarding the same parties, parties and a no-contact order has not been issued, the peace officer shall enforce the order that was issued last.
+If there are both civil and criminal orders regarding the same parties, parties and a no-contact order has not been issued, the peace officer shall enforce the order that is more restrictive in relation to the restrained person. criminal order issued last.
 Nothing in this section shall be deemed to exonerate a peace officer from liability for the unreasonable use of force in the enforcement of the order.
 The immunities afforded by this section shall not affect the availability of any other immunity that may apply, including, but not limited to, Sections 820.2 and 820.4 of the Government Code.

-- SEC.
-4. Section 136.2 of the Penal Code is amended to read: - 136.2. (a) Except as provided in subdivision (c), upon Upon a good cause belief that harm to, or intimidation or dissuasion of, a victim or witness has occurred or is reasonably likely to occur, a court with jurisdiction over a criminal matter may issue orders including, but not limited to, the following: - (1) An order issued pursuant to Section 6320 of the Family Code. - 34 (2) An order that a defendant shall not violate any provision of Section 136.1. - 36 (3) An order that a person before the court other than a 37 defendant, including, but not limited to, a subpoenaed witness or 38 other person entering the courtroom of the court, shall not violate 39 any provisions of Section 136.1.
+SEC.
+4. Section 136.2 of the Penal Code is amended to read: 136.2. (a) Upon a good cause belief that harm to, or intimidation or dissuasion of, a victim or witness has occurred or is reasonably likely to occur, a court with jurisdiction over a